-In our example, Time In is in column A beginning at A2 and Time Out is in column C beginning at C2.
-The hours worked time is in column E. With the formats set correctly, doing the calculation couldn’t be easier – it’s just ‘=(C2-A2)’.
+In our example, Time In is in column A, beginning at A2, and Time Out is in column C, beginning at C2.
+The hours worked time is in column E. With the formats set correctly, doing the calculation couldn’t be easier.
+All you need to do is use the following formula: ‘=(C2-A2)’.
 This will give you the elapsed time between the two cells and display it as hours.

 You can take this calculation further by adding dates too.
 This is useful if you have work shifts that go more than 24 hours or that include two days within a single shift.
 To do this, set the time in and time out columns to be Date Time format.

 That’s all there is to it.
 By following the steps listed above and using the provided formula, it is incredibly easy to calculate time in Google Sheets.